Updated on December 16, 2024.

 Limit their exposure to TV or social media.
 If you must watch the news to inform yourself, try to do it when your child is already in bed and away from the screen.
 Understand that watching violent or distressing footage over and over again can make anxiety worse.
 Be aware of when and where you discuss the tragedy with other adults, as well, whether on the phone, a video chat, or in person.
 Kids could be listening.

-Most importantly, let children know that they're safe—and that their family and friends are, too.
-Acknowledge their feelings of sadness or fear, and comfort them with hugs and affection.
-Let them know you love them.
+Acknowledge children's feelings of sadness or fear, and comfort them with hugs and affection.
+Let them know you love them, and you are there to keep them safe and protected.

 How to talk to older kids and tweens